fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/04_operators/06_overflow_underflow.md

 ## floating-point underflow

-The problem of too small values (very small fractions near 0), not huge negative numbers.
+This is a different problem.
+It's not caused by going beyond value range but by very small absolute values - fractions which are very close to 0.

 Depending on the environment 2 things can happen:

 - flush to 0 - the number is too small to represent, instead it's rounded to zero
-- [denormal number](https://en.wikipedia.org/wiki/Denormal_number) representation - allows smaller numbers than usual representation but may degrade performance
+- [denormal number](https://en.wikipedia.org/wiki/Denormal_number) representation - allows smaller numbers than usual floating-point representation but may degrade performance